MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 A name with which the parameter can be referenced

 #### Data Type
 Each parameter should have a type associated to it.
 Specifying the type converts the value of that parameter to the corresponding type.
-Currently functions support all the primitive data types such as integer, string, docuble, boolean and dateTime
+Currently functions support all the primitive data types such as integer, string, double, boolean and dateTime

 #### Default Value
-Each parameters requires a default value which will be used during "Function Evaluation" or if there is an issue with the function invocation.
+Every parameter requires a default value which will be used during "Function Evaluation" or if there is an issue with the function invocation.

+In the below sample, **_number1** and **_number2** are the 2 defined parameters with its corrsponding type and default value.
+Both these parameters should be passed to the function at the time of invocation.
 ![image](https://github.com/MicrosoftDocs/dynamics-365-fraud-protection-pr/assets/116034304/9775bbfe-c31e-4b93-9f8c-17f2c7d8d9a9)